dsdanielpark/Gemini-API/documents/README_OPENROUTER.md

 ### More Examples

 Check out the [OpenRouter documentation](https://openrouter.ai/docs) for more examples and usage details for the other available free models.

+> [!NOTE]
+> You can easily receive responses from open LLMs without this package by following the instructions on [here](https://openrouter.ai/docs#models).